-Here are the four protected UNESCO sites in Serbia.
+Here are the four protected UNESCO sites in Serbia

 Established in 1190 by Stevan Nemanja, who founded the state of Serbia in the Middle Ages, the impressive Studenica Monastery is the grandest of all the Orthodox monasteries in the country.

 It is a fortified monastery, which was necessary during that time in European history, and has not one but two churches.
-Both the Church of the King and the Church of the Virgin were constructed with white marble and house priceless collections of Byzantine art dating from the 1200s and 1300s.
+Both the Church of the King and the Church of the Virgin were constructed with white marble, and they house priceless collections of Byzantine art dating from the 1200s and 1300s.

 Stećci Medieval Tombstones Graveyards